-Keep your Cat Fit – Another excuse I hear is that indoor cats are unfit and often fat and lazy but a fat indoor cat is more down to a lazy owner than the cat itself.
-Schedule some play time to keep your cat active and provide plenty of toys, changed regularly to avoid boredom.
+Another excuse I hear is that indoor cats are unfit and often fat and lazy but a fat indoor cat is more down to a lazy owner than the cat itself.
+Buy them a cat wheel for exercise and schedule some play time to keep your cat active.

 Don’t wait for a change in the law or until you have fallen out with your neighbours or worse, your cat to be injured – be a responsible cat owner now.

 People for the Ethical Treatment of Animals (PETA) strongly recommend all cats are kept in the home and offer plenty of tips and advice on indoor cats.